00015775/iot-autocar/components.md

 ![hw-504-joystick-rgb-led-circuit-diagram](./diagrams/circuit-diagrams/(_main_)hw-504-joystick-rgb-led-circuit-diagram.png)

-(_OPTIONAL_) In order to see how those components are assembled and connected individually check out [diagrams/circuit-diagrams/](./diagrams/circuit-diagrams/).
-For checking the code of individual componets, go to [components-testing/individual-parts-testing](./components-testing/individual-parts-testing)
+*(_OPTIONALLY_) Check out how those components are assembled and connected individually, visit [diagrams/circuit-diagrams/](./diagrams/circuit-diagrams/).
+For checking the code of individual componets, go to [components-testing/individual-parts-testing](./components-testing/individual-parts-testing)*

 ## Sequential Order of locally running the program